-Soon I was referred to the hematologist who diagnosed Chronic Myelotic Leukemia.
+Soon I was referred to the hematologist who diagnosed Chronic Myelotic Leukemia (Homeopathy for Acute Promylocytic Leukemia).
 He started to treat me with Interferon and Bisulfate.
 I felt agitated and exhausted, the number of white corpuscles varied between 200.000 and 1400 during treatment.
 For more than a year I took the medicine, but decided to look for an alternative, as I did not feel well.
 I was afraid to stop taking the medicine prescribed by the hematologist, and currently I only take Interferon.

 When I asked him about other diseases he referred to the common childhood diseases.
 His throat was operated on when he was nine years old.
 He frequently suffered from headaches accompanied by difficult digestion.
 Carlos is 40 years old and married.
 He has three children and has a neon sign shop.
 After completing his history I ask him about his nature.
 He answered with the following: